I received an email from Prometric that my exam has been canceled. What can I do?

-To ensure test centers are able to adhere to proper social distancing requirements or legislation around essential services, many of our test centers have re-opened either with limited seats or for essential services only (U.S.).
+To ensure test centers are able to adhere to proper social distancing where required, many of our test centers have re-opened with limited seats.
 To adhere to these policies, candidates may need to have their appointments canceled or rescheduled for another date and/or location.

 Additionally, Prometric must occasionally close sites with limited notice due to unforeseen events, such as extreme weather, natural disaster, power outages, or other unexpected occurrences—forcing last-minute cancellations.
 Sites that have re-opened since the start of COVID-19 will remain on our open sites list, but closure status due to last-minute closures will be posted on our site closures list, so please reference both.